How Brokerage Fees Work: Common Types, Amounts, and More

 While some brokerages have begun to charge no trade commissions at all, they make up for it in other ways.
 For example, they may charge higher broker fees for mutual fund trades or require a minimum account balance.

-How Do Investment and Brokerage Fees Affect Returns?
+How Investment and Brokerage Fees Affect Returns

-Investment and brokerage fees can have a significant impact on returns.
+These fees can have a significant impact on returns.
 For example, let's say you invest $10,000 in stock, and it goes up 10% over the course of a year.
 If you're paying a 1% annual fee, then your net return would be 9%.

 To put it another way, if you're paying a 1% brokerage fee and your investment goes up 10%, then you've effectively given up 1% of your return to the broker.